tpm2-software/tpm2-tcti-uefi/docs/example.md

 property.
 This collection of properties is then displayed as UEFI shell output.

+## Get currently active PCR banks
+The active PCR banks can be queried through the 'ActivePcrBanks' member of the TCG2 UEFI boot service capability structure or the dedicated 'GetActivePcrBanks' function.
+The results from invoking 'GetActivePcrBanks' is displayed.
+A warning is displayed if the values returned by these methods disagree.

+## Get TCG2 UEFI event log
+UEFI maintains a log of events that correspond to each 'extend' operation for PCRs in the active banks.
+There are two different log formats.
+The first is the 'legacy' log format from the older TPM spec when the only hash function supported was SHA1.
+The newer 'crypto-agile' format supports variable length hashes allowing the use of SHA256, SHA384 etc. This tool prints the highest supported log version available to stdout.

 ## Running the example applications
 The example applications may be run from the UEFI shell on your computer.
 A test setup like this is often referred to as a "bare-metal" test